...

 How Ransomware Works

 Ransomware typically infiltrates a system through phishing emails, malicious attachments, or compromised websites.
 Once inside, the malware encrypts files on the infected computer or network, rendering them inaccessible to the user.
-The victim is then presented with a ransom demand, usually accompanied by a countdown timer, pressuring them to pay a sum of money, often in cryptocurrency, to regain access to their data.
+The victim is then presented with a ransom demand, usually accompanied by a countdown timer.
+This pressures them to pay a sum of money, often in cryptocurrency, to regain access to their data.

 There are two primary types of ransomware:

 1. Crypto Ransomware: This form of ransomware encrypts personal files such as documents, photos, and videos, making them inaccessible without the decryption key.
-The attackers demand a ransom to provide the key, and without it, the data remains locked.
+The attackers demand a ransom to provide the key.
+Without it, the data remains locked.

 2. Locker Ransomware: Instead of encrypting files, locker ransomware locks the user out of their device entirely.
 The system becomes unusable until the ransom is paid.
 While the data remains intact, the user cannot access it.